Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 History of the Breed

-Cavalier King Charles, or their predecessors, has been a dog beloved by royalty for centuries.
-They are the descendants of toy Spaniels that were popular during the Renaissance.
+Cavalier King Charles Spaniels, or their predecessors, have been dogs beloved by royalty for centuries.
+They are the descendants of Toy Spaniels that were popular during the Renaissance.

-However, they became even more popular during the 17th-century, when black and tan varieties became the favorites of King Charles I and his son, Charles II.
-Charles II became enamored with them and was reported to worry more about his breeding projects than with ruling Britain.
+However, they became even more popular during the 17th century, when black and tan varieties became the favorites of King Charles I and his son, Charles II.
+Charles II became enamored with them and was reported to worry more about his breeding projects than about ruling Britain.

 This popularity among the royals made them even more popular throughout the entire aristocratic party of the team.
 The pups held onto this preference well into the 19th century.